Longhorn Dam Multimodal Improvements

 Funding for interim improvements is available from the 2016 Mobility Bond.
 Funding to fully design and construct a new bridge will still need to be identified.

-Join staff from Austin Public Works, Austin Transportation, and Austin Parks and Recreation on December 10 for a third project open house.
-Review the recommended bridge alternative, and learn about the project's future design and construction phases, as well a refined suite of interim improvements.
+Austin Public Works, Austin Transportation, and Austin Parks and Recreation departments hosted a third open house on December 10, 2019.
+Information was presented about the recommended bridge alternative, the project's future design and construction phases, and interim improvements.

 September 2019 Project Update